senrust/pymcprotocol/README.md

 ```

 ### API Reference
-API reference is depoloyed on here.
+API manual is here.
 https://pymcprotocol.netlify.app/

 ### Lisence
-Lisence is MIT Lisence.
+pymcprotocol is Released under the MIT license.

 ### Caution
 pymcprotocol does not support entire MC protocol since it is very complicated and troublesome.
-If you would like to use unsupported function, please tell me.
+If you would like to use unsupported function, please make Github issue.